MichalGallovic/Computer-Graphics/image_processing/README.md

 ### Image processing

-Based on Image of [Chichen Itza pyramid](https://en.wikipedia.org/wiki/Chichen_Itza) program tries to reconstruct 3D image.
+Based on the Image of [Chichen Itza pyramid](https://en.wikipedia.org/wiki/Chichen_Itza) program tries to reconstruct its 3D image.

 It applies [Sobel filter](https://en.wikipedia.org/wiki/Sobel_operator) to detect edges of the object so it can remove background from the image and calculate slope of the pyramid walls.